 - Identify an appropriate proctor: The proctor must not be a teacher/professor, and if at all possible, not a speaker of Arabic.

-- Share this year's exam date(s), which sections you will be taking with them (all three: Reading, Listening, and Writing or just Writing), and the CASA Proctor Guidelines with the proctor and get their confirmation before listing them on your application.
+- Share this year's exam date(s) and the CASA Proctor Guidelines with the proctor and get their confirmation before listing them on your application.

 - Provide the proctor's contact information in the designated section of the application.